ilanham/Presentations/pydependencies.md

 # About Me

-I've been a data professional for 10 years, starting as a DBA on SQL Server and PostgreSQL.
+I've been a data professional for ~10 years, starting as a DBA on SQL Server and PostgreSQL.
 In 2023, I earned my Master's Degree in Data Analytics from UCF.
 It opened my eyes about how data science and its use can impact decision making across different business sectors.

 I got hooked on Python in 2017, and haven't stopped talking about it since.

----

-# Survey

-- Who uses Python regularly?
-- How many people use Jupyter Notebook/Lab?
-- How many people use Anaconda?
-- What's your editor of choice?

----

-# Survey 2

-- How many people know about `pip`?
-- How many people create virtual environments for their Python projects?

 ---